ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 }
 ```

-They use these new values in a template:
+Then use these new computed values in a template:

 Key.js template